Last updated 3-4-2022 – after release of Beta 2.7.09

-CutOut is a very useful feature which can save you loads of hard-drive space by just recording the part of the ROI frame with the planet in it.
+CutOut, which was at one time known as Crop video, is a very useful feature which can save you loads of hard-drive space by just recording the part of the ROI frame with the planet in it.
 Smaller videos area also much quicker to process in AutoStakkert!
-CutOut is also call Crop Video and the toolbar button is a pair of scissors but I find this alternative name could be rather confusing, as it seems to imply a truncated video rather than a reduced size for each stored frame.

-When CutOut is active a yellow box surrounds the planet and follows it closely – above the box it will say ‘CutOut’ and give the size of the CutOut box in pixels.
+When CutOut is active a yellow box surrounds the planet.
+If you have ticked the option ‘Let the CutOut Box follow the Planet’ (see figure below) the yellow CutOut box closely follows the planet.
+Above the box it will say ‘CutOut’ and give the size of the CutOut box in pixels.
 CutOut again only makes sense for profiles defined as planets so won’t work for things like lunar landscape videos.

 CutOut usually used in combination with a suitable ROI.
 The ROI is defined at the camera end and the data within the ROI is transmitted to the computer during capture.
 However, when the CutOut feature is active, Firecapture analyses the ROI and just saves the data within the smaller CutOut box – anything in the ROI outside the CutOut is not recorded.
 The yellow box tracks the planet closely and can respond to movements of the planet much more quickly than the ROI so the recording that you end up with has the planet pretty stationary within it.
 This is the fundamental benefit of CutOut over ROI – its much greater speed of response to changes in position of the planet, which then allows a much tighter box to be defined.